njones61/vbaprimer/docs/01_excel/10_arrayform/arrayform.md

 Now we will focus on the bottom section where we will perform some summary calculations based on our sales totals using functions.
 There are many Excel functions such as **Sum()** or **Average()** that take an array as input and return a single number as output.
 We will use these formulas in combination with array algebra to create some interesting results.

 First of all, we calculate the wholesale total by calculating the sum of the number of units times the wholesale price.
-We could do that by calculating the sum of the **Totats|Wholesale** column, but with an array formula, we can perform the calculation without using this column.
+We could do that by calculating the sum of the **Totals|Wholesale** column, but with an array formula, we can perform the calculation without using this column.
 This is one of the advantages of array formulas is that we do not need any intermediate columns in order to some calculations involving multi-cell ranges.
 We will enter the following array formula in cell **D20**:

 ```excel
 =SUM(units*pw)